-9.18 Refusal to Obey - No person will refuse to obey instructions of the Arena Director, Chief Range Safety Officer, Range Officers or of any other officer of the competition, if instructions are given in the proper conduct of his office.
+9.18 Refusal to Obey - No person will refuse to obey instructions of the Match Director, Official Referee, Supervisor, Range Officers or of any other officer of the tournament, if instructions are given in the proper conduct of his office.

-9.19 Evasion of Rules - No competitor will evade nor attempt to evade nor be an accessory to the evasion of any of the conditions of a match as prescribed in the in these rules.
-Refusal of a competitor or Officials to give testimony regarding facts known to him concerning violations or attempted violations of these rules will constitute being an accessory to the violation or attempted violation and may be subject to disciplinary action.
+9.19 Evasion of Rules - No competitor will evade nor attempt to evade nor be an accessory to the evasion of any of the conditions of a match as prescribed in the program or in these rules.
+Refusal of a competitor or Tournament Official to give testimony regarding facts known to him concerning violations or attempted violations of these rules will constitute being an accessory to the violation or attempted violation.

-9.20 Penalties/Disqualifications - In cases of infringement and contravention of the regulations or of the instructions of range officers by an individual shooter, team shooter or non-firing team member, the following penalties may be imposed upon the individual competitor by the Arena Director, Chief Range Safety Officer, Range Officer or other competition official certified by NHSRA.:
+9.20 Penalties/Disqualifications - In cases of infringement and contravention of the regulations or of the instructions of range officers by an individual shooter, team shooter or non-firing team member, the following penalties may be imposed upon the individual competitor by the Match Director, Supervisor or Range Officer: